logyQT/CARDEXDEMO/README.md

 ## How to Use

-- Earn trophies by clicking the **Random Trophy** button or uploading a `.hrs` save file from `%localappdata%/CarDealerSimulator/Saved`.
+- Earn trophies by uploading a `.hrs` save file from `%localappdata%/CarDealerSimulator/Saved`.
 - Slot a trophy by clicking any empty slot.
 - Progress is saved instantly and stored in your browser’s local storage.
+- You can share your progress via link with the SHARE button.

 ## Potential Features